lime-nex/cgm_wecker/README.md

 ```
 * You will no edit the three variables called username, password and region acording to the examples provided in the code behind each variable.
 * Then you will save the file and close it.
+* Return to the still in the background open terminal.
 * Run the install script that registers the usb device driver, downloads dependencies and starts dexpy as a systemd service.
 ```
 chmod +x start.sh